Proprietary AI analyst is now available

 Ginkgo Bioworks has invested in 5 companies to date.

 Latest investment by Ginkgo Bioworks was on July 5th 2022.
-Ginkgo Bioworks invested in Phytolon in their $15M Series A round (EV/Revenue multiple of ).
+Ginkgo Bioworks invested in Phytolon in their $15M Series A round (EV/Revenue multiple available to Pro users).

 See VC round multiples